yhirose/cpp-httplib/README.md

 - w/ SSL:               ?
 - w/ IOCP + SSL         ?

 If I can pass most tests somehow I will do a Linux epoll implementation!
+It would be very important to write a Linux build then =[]

 cpp-httplib
 ===========